Edward R. Murrow: Fall from favor

 Murrow's reporting brought him into repeated conflicts with CBS, especially its chairman William Paley, which Friendly summarized in his book Due to Circumstances Beyond our Control.
 See It Now ended entirely in the summer of 1958 after a clash in Paley's office.
 Murrow had complained to Paley he could not continue doing the show if the network repeatedly provided (without consulting Murrow) equal time to subjects who felt wronged by the program.

 According to Friendly, Murrow asked Paley if he was going to destroy See It Now, into which the CBS chief executive had invested so much.
 Paley replied that he did not want a constant stomach ache every time Murrow covered a controversial subject.

 See It Now's final broadcast, "Watch on the Ruhr" (covering postwar Germany), aired July 7, 1958.
 Three months later, on October 15, 1958, in a speech before the Radio and Television News Directors Association in Chicago, Murrow blasted TV's emphasis on entertainment and commercialism at the expense of public interest in his "wires and lights" speech:

 The harsh tone of the Chicago speech seriously damaged Murrow's friendship with Paley, who felt Murrow was biting the hand that fed him.
-Before his death, Friendly said that the RTNDA (now Radio Television Digital News Association) address did more than the McCarthy show to break the relationship between the CBS boss and his most respected journalist.
+Before his death, Friendly said that the RTDNA (now Radio Television Digital News Association) address did more than the McCarthy show to break the relationship between the CBS boss and his most respected journalist.

 Another contributing element to Murrow's career decline was the rise of a new crop of television journalists.
 Walter Cronkite's arrival at CBS in 1950 marked the beginning of a major rivalry which continued until Murrow resigned from the network in 1961.
 Murrow held a grudge dating back to 1944, when Cronkite turned down his offer to head the CBS Moscow bureau.
 With the Murrow Boys dominating the newsroom, Cronkite felt like an outsider soon after joining the network.
 Over time, as Murrow's career seemed on the decline and Cronkite's on the rise, the two found it increasingly difficult to work together.
 Cronkite's demeanor was similar to reporters Murrow had hired; the difference being that Murrow viewed the Murrow Boys as satellites rather than potential rivals, as Cronkite seemed to be.